You can find on the right corner of the screen the story about how I regretted getting an acoustic over an electric guitar.

 Don’t let the price fool you; the sound is actually really good compared to similarly priced guitars.
 Though it’s no Fender, the sound quality is cutting it pretty close.

-Some of the more experienced guitars can even say that they’ll keep playing it long after they’ve passed the beginner level.
+Some of the more experienced guitar players can even say that they’ll keep playing it long after they’ve passed the beginner level.

 True to its branding, the size and shape feels a lot like a Fender Strat.
 Also, the basswood material makes it feel softer and lighter, too.
 The components don’t move as smoothly as an expensive guitar would though, so you may have to replace some things for a better use.